 - Serve these Chorizo Brown Rice Stuffed Poblano Peppers with some sour cream, lime wedges and cilantro sprigs for garnish for the perfect warming late-fall family dinner or easy make-ahead casual dinner for guests!

-Do you love stuffed peppers?
+Love stuffed peppers?
 Be sure to try my other stuffed pepper recipes!

 - Quinoa, Corn and Black Bean Stuffed Poblano Peppers